Working full time while going to graduate school part time. Sounds brutal, doesn’t it?

 Across the board, these employee-student hybrids feel pressed for time.
 Cohen feels that it’s difficult “ to fit everything in and have a balance.
 I find that when I am taking a class, I do not exercise regularly and I spend less time with my family.”
 Perhaps compounding this situation is her commute: she reports spending a total of 3 hours per day traveling to and from work.
 Sutelman dislikes the fact that “ school work is always looming while in school.
 Even if a paper is not due, you still have to keep up with reading, so weekends are never really down time.
 It’s more like catch up time,” Sutelman explains.
 Carr, who is married and has a baby, says he’s “way too busy.
 [I often have] to do graduate work during the week when really I need to be focused on my job.
 Huge time commitment that is overwhelming at times.
 Many Friday nights or weekend mornings I'm working, not relaxing.
 If I wasn't in grad school this wouldn't be the case.”

-#1 Benefit of a full time job and grad school: Money
+#1 Benefit of a full time job and part time graduate school: Money